Sunburn symptoms in babies - The best way to treat your baby's sunburn at home

 The first signs of dehydration are cracked lips, dry mouth and tongue and no wet diaper for 6 hours or more.
 Other signs are sunken eyes, no tears and a sunken fontanel (soft spot on baby's scalp).

 Peeling is the body's way to get rid of the damaged cells.
 Although the skin renews itself some damage may remain.
-This damage to the skin increases the risk of skin cancer.
-That is why it so important that we and our children don't get sunburned.
+Apart from all the discomfort and pain a sunburn may cause, the damage to the skin also increases the risk of skin cancer. which is one more good reason to protect your children from getting sunburned..